Share on your favorite

 In Japanese culture, kanji are characters that originated from Chinese script, and the meaning of a name changes depending on the kanji characters chosen.
 The more variations of kanji a name has, the more common it is in Japan.
 Conversely, a name with very few kanji variations is considered unique and rare.
 Below are the kanji variations for "Shiono," ranked by the total number of "Good!" votes.

-汐 means "tide, ebb and flow."
+汐 means "evening tide, tidal flow."

-乃 means "from, therefore, accordingly."
+乃 means "you, therefore, finally."

 No(の) - Used as a particle to indicate possession or to connect two nouns.

-潮 means "tide, current, salt water."
+潮 means "tide, current, opportunity."

 Flow - The movement of the ocean's water.